gabefraser/grunt-tailwind-less/README.md

-# Tailwind CSS with LESS & Grunt
+# Grunt with Tailwind CSS & LESS.

-This is a super simple starter project if you're looking to use Grunt with Tailwind CSS & LESS.
+This is a super simple starter project if you're looking to use Grunt with Tailwind CSS & LESS (the wombo combo).

 ## Get started